 When was the last time you suffered from cold or flu symptoms?
 Some people contract a flu virus (which, as I explain below, is often mistaken as a cold) every year or multiple times a year.
-From a sore throat or a sinus infection to bronchitis or pneumonia, a flu virus can trigger a host of unwanted and even life-threatening symptoms and conditions.
-Today you will learn about the different flu varieties, the shifting flu “season", ways to prevent flu viruses from wreaking havoc, and the supplements, foods, and measures you can take to heal from the flu.
+Whether it's a sore throat, sinus infection, bronchitis, or pneumonia, a flu virus can trigger a host of unwanted and even life-threatening symptoms and conditions.
+Today you'll learn how to help prevent the flu and which supplements, foods, and measures you can take to heal from the flu.

 The rhinoviruses that caused the common cold have been superseded by flu viruses that are much stronger.
-Now, it is likely that someone experiencing cold-like symptoms actually has a mild flu variety.
-Another reason you may experience cold-like symptoms is because your body is doing an incredible job of fighting off whatever virus maybe trying to infiltrate your system.
-If you’re sneezing, sniffling, or complaining of a ticklish throat, you’re most likely dealing with a strain of the flu.
+Today, it's likely someone experiencing cold-like symptoms actually has a mild variety of the flu.
+Another reason someone may have cold-like symptoms is because their body is doing an incredible job fighting off whatever virus is trying to infiltrate their system.
+Sneezing, sniffling, or a ticklish throat are usually signs of a flu strain.

 One reason for this never-ending flu season is the rise in international travel.
-For example, when it is winter in Australia and flus are rampant, countless people hop on planes and travel from Australia to places experiencing summertime, such as the United States.
-In these instances, many people carry various flu strains along with them.
-This is also true when it is wintertime in the U.S. and people travel abroad to Australia and other countries, knowing or unknowingly bringing flu viruses along for the ride.
+When it's winter in one part of the world and flus are rampant, people still hop on planes and travel to places where it's summer, bringing flu viruses along for the ride.

 Everyone reacts to the flu differently.
-Some people come down with very high fevers and delirium, while others run low-grade fevers and go about their lives with little disruption to their usual activities.
+Some people come down with very high fevers and delirium, while others run low-grade fevers and go about their lives with little disruption.
 One reason for these varied responses may be the numerous flu varieties people can contract.
 Different strains provoke different issues.
 The strength of someone's immune system is another factor.

 Mucus, Bronchitis, and Pneumonia

-In many cases, flu viruses create mucus.
-The mucus that’s created drains most heavily during the night.
-Depending on the strain of flu you contract, you may not have a cough initially.
-But, as the mucus drains into the chest and builds up in the lungs, there is a significant chance you will begin to develop one.
-After a few days, the mucus may either begin to break up, or additional sinus issues may arise and cause even more mucus to drain into the chest.
+Flu viruses create mucus that drains most heavily during the night.
+Depending on the strain of flu, you may not have a cough initially.
+But as the mucus drains into the chest and builds up in the lungs, there's a good chance you'll develop one.
+After a few days, the mucus may begin to break up or additional sinus issues may arise, causing even more mucus to drain into the chest.

-It is important to know that not all sinus infections are related to a flu virus.
+Not all sinus infections are related to a flu virus.
 Oftentimes chronic sinus infections are connected to chronic, low-grade streptococcus infections .
-If a person who has this kind of streptococcus infection contracts a flu virus, he or she may see his or her sinuses severely worsen for a period of time before returning to the usual level of affliction.
-This increase in sinus-related issues will likely occur every time the person catches a flu virus.
+If you have this kind of streptococcus infection and contract a flu virus, you might see your sinuses worsen severely for a period of time before returning to the usual level of affliction.

 Which Foods Feed the Flu?